Considerations and Limitations

 • You can restore Data Guard standby databases as standby databases only to the original location with original name and settings.

-A restore with different settings will fail due to Data Guard limitations.
+A restore operation with different settings will fail due to Data Guard limitations.

 Restore of Oracle Databases